Technology-for-the-Poorest-Billion/2024-ideabatic-beam/README.md

 ## Setup (electronics)
 In order to set up the electronics, the following parts are required (note only these were used in the final prototype).
-The specific items used can be found in the ![Bill of Materials][billOfMaterials.md].
+[The specific items used can be found here.](https://github.com/Technology-for-the-Poorest-Billion/2024-ideabatic-beam/blob/main/BillOfMaterials.md)
 <br>
 |Item|Quantity Used|
 |-|-|